Sunday, January 25, 2026

 Please forgive me

-MY DEAR LOVELIEST AND THE MOST BEAUTIFUL MOM
+MY DEAREST, LOVELIEST, AND MOST BEAUTIFUL MOM,

 Please forgive me.